History of terrorism: Mandatory Palestine

 The King David Hotel, Mandatory Palestine, after the 1946 bombing.

 Operating in the Palestine Mandate in the 1930s, Izz ad-Din al-Qassam (1882–1935) organized and established the Black Hand, a Palestinian nationalist militia.
 He recruited and arranged military training for peasants, and by 1935 had enlisted between 200 and 800 men.
 Al-Qassam obtained a fatwa from Shaykh Badr al-Din al-Taji al-Hasani, the Mufti of Damascus, authorizing an armed insurgency against the British and against the Jews of Palestine.
 Black Hand cells were equipped with bombs and firearms, which they used to kill Jews.
 Although al-Qassam's revolt was unsuccessful in his lifetime, many organizations gained inspiration from his example.
 He became a popular hero and an inspiration to subsequent Arab militants, who in the 1936–39 Arab revolt, called themselves Qassamiyun, followers of al-Qassam.
 The Izz ad-Din al-Qassam Brigades, the military wing of Hamas, as well as the rockets they developed, take their names after Qassam.

 Lehi (Lohamei Herut Yisrael, a.k.a.
 "Freedom Fighters for Israel", a.k.a. the Stern Gang) was a revisionist Zionist group that splintered off from Irgun in 1940.
 Abraham Stern formed Lehi from disaffected Irgun members after Irgun agreed to a truce with Britain in 1940.
 Lehi assassinated prominent politicians as a strategy.
 For example, on November 6, 1944, Lord Moyne, the British Minister of State for the Middle East, was assassinated.
 The act was controversial among Zionist militant groups, Hagannah sympathizing with the British in this instance and launching a massive man-hunt against members of Lehi and Irgun.
-After Israel's 1948 founding, Lehi formally dissolved and its members became integrated into the Israeli Defense Forces.
+After Israel's 1948 founding, Lehi formally dissolved and its members became integrated into the Israel Defense Forces.